 Feeling gratitude and not expressing it is like wrapping a present and not giving it. – William Arthur Ward

 For Thanksgiving we focused on themes of sharing and caring, community and compassion for each other.
-We practiced saying ‘thank you’, discussed how we can make each other feel good, tried to remember who helped us with something recently, talked about how good it feels to give and receive help, asked a lot of questions about gratitude and wondered about what we are thankful for.
-To preserve all these precious memories and to share them with the people we love, we decided to draw and paint what we are thankful for, inspired by our thoughts to the following questions:
+We practiced saying ‘thank you’, discussed how we can make each other feel good and tried to remember who helped us with something recently.
+We also talked about how good it feels to give and receive help, wondered about what we are thankful for and decided to preserve and share all our precious moments and memories of gratefulness on a canvas banner inspired by Meri Cherry’s Nature Wall Hanging.

 “What do you say ‘thank you’ for?”,

-“What makes you feel happy and/or what is something someone else did that made you happy?” (people, places, rituals, objects, memories, events),
+“What makes you feel happy and/or what is something someone else did that made you happy?”,

 “What is something someone else helped you with recently?”,